India Imposed Undeclared War At LoC: AJK President - UrduPoint

 India Imposed Undeclared War At LoC: AJK President

-"I condemn in the strongest possible terms the egregious act of aggression that has killed at least six civilian, injured several others and caused huge loss to the properties in Azad Kashmir," the president said in an official statement issued from London on Sunday.
+“I condemn in the strongest possible terms the egregious act of aggression that killed at least six civilian, injured several others and caused huge loss to the properties in Azad Kashmir,” the president said in a statement from London.

 "India is intentionally creating a war-like situation at the Line of Control, and is escalating tension which may ignite a large scale war between Pakistan and India at anytime," he said.